Questions Related to Reports and Records

 Q: What information can I receive regarding my arrest information?

 A: Once an Identification Technician has verified your identity with a current government- issued photo ID (driver’s license, military ID, etc.), your arrest information is available to you at the cost of $5.00.
 Requests for arrest information regarding Mansfield detainees, must be submitted in writing to Mansfield Law Enforcement Center (MLEC).
-They can be contacted at 817-477-1343.

 Questions Related to Traffic and Tickets